What Will the Distribution Center of the Future Look Like?

 Detailed forecasting required to keep up

 Computers, robotics, and automated conveyors quickly move items from place to place around warehouses.
-But with so many moving parts and as many as four DC layers, incredibly detailed forecasting is required for everything to work smoothly.
+But with so many moving parts and as many as four distribution layers, incredibly detailed forecasting is required for everything to work smoothly.